garrett-partenza-us/JavaParser/README.md

 # Mini Parser Coded From Scratch in Java

-##### This a parser written in Java that reads and parses programs writtin in the mini programming language outlined below.
-The output of the parser is the WebGraphViz code to display the visual graph at Webgraphviz.com.
-This grammar is shown grammar.pdf file.
+##### This is a parser written in Java that reads and parses programs writtin in the mini programming language.
+The output of the parser is the WebGraphViz code to display the visual parse-graph at Webgraphviz.com.
+The grammar is outline in the grammar.pdf file.

-##### *An example of a valid program*
+##### *Example of a valid program*

 > abs := n
 if n < 0 then abs := 0 - abs fi